 The Federal Office for Radiation Protection (BfS) provides further information about health effects of radon in appartments.

 Radon is a gas generating in the soil.
 Therefore, potential spots where the radon can get into the building are mostly to be found in areas of the building that have contact to the soil, such as house walls, foundation, or cellar.
 Through cracks, gaps, or pipe penetrations, the gas finds its way to the interior of the building.
 However, radon also gets into the house from the external air, and even construction materials release the gas.

-At a radon concentration of more than 100 becquerel per cubic metre, the radon from the underground prevails.
+At a radon concentration of more than 100 becquerel per cubic metre, the radon, that sneaks in from the underground, prevails.
 In cases like this, refurbishment measures are reasonable.
 Often, simple measures are already sufficient, such as

 - Frequent, intensive airing,

-- Sealing of cracks, gaps, and pipe penetrations areas of the house touching the soil,
+- Sealing of cracks, gaps, and pipe penetrations in areas of the house touching the soil,